mistycheney/MouseBrainAtlas/doc/DataDescription.md

 Registration results
 ===========

-A transform can be expressed in any of the following ways:

-* dictionary
-  - `parameters`: 12-array, flattened version of the rigid or affine 3x4 matrix.
-  - `centroid_m_wrt_wholebrain`: 3-array, initial shift of the moving volume, relative to the wholebrain origin.
-  - `centroid_f_wrt_wholebrain`: 3-array, initial shift of the fixed volume, relative to the wholebrain origin.
-* (4,4) matrix: the 4x4 matrix that represents the transform.
-* (3,4) matrix: first three rows of the full 4x4 matrix.
-* (12,) array: flattened array of the first three rows of the full 4x4 matrix.

 For each registration, the following results are stored:
 - `<registration_identifier>_parameters.json`: contains three keys `centroid_f_wrt_wholebrain`((3,)-array), `centroid_m_wrt_wholebrain`((3,)-array) and `parameters`((12,)-array).
 - `<registration_identifier>_scoreHistory.bp`: the score history as a list